markusand/mapbox-composition/README.md

 Load many layers to map.
 Options accept `source` and `layers` attributes, being source any valid style specification [Source](https://docs.mapbox.com/mapbox-gl-js/style-spec/sources) and being every layers object a valid style specification [Layer](https://docs.mapbox.com/mapbox-gl-js/style-spec/layers).
 Note layer options do not need a `source` attribute as will directly take the source name.

-Source load can be deferred for async loadings by using the `setSource` method returned by useDataset.
+The `source` parameter accepts a promise to load async data.
+Additionaly, use the `setSource` method to initialize the data at convenience, for example after a user interaction.

 Sources and layers are restored by default after map style changes.
 To disable this behaviour, set `persist` attribute to false on layer config object.